-Branching is a way to redirect a particular Whatfix walkthrough to any step (instead of the next) of another (or same) walkthrough based on an user interaction, variables or conditions on the page.
+Branching is a way to redirect a particular Whatfix Flow to any step (instead of the next) of another (or same) Flow based on user interaction, variables or conditions on the page.

 Here's an example of how Whatfix Branching can work for you.

-You have created a walkthrough that explains the User Dashboard of your web application.
-The walkthrough explains the multiple parts of your User Dashboard as the user hovers the mouse over each tooltip.
-Branching can be set up from this walkthrough to specific walkthroughs created to explain the separate parts on the dashboard.
+You have created a Flow that explains the User Dashboard of your web application.
+The Flow explains the multiple parts of your User Dashboard as the user hovers the mouse over each tooltip.
+Branching can be set up from this Flow to specific Flows created to explain the separate parts on the dashboard.

 Condition (which must be evaluated to " true")

-Target Walkthrough (and a step of the walkthrough to branch to)
+Target Flow (and a step of the Flow to branch to)

-When selecting a target walkthrough, the user is presented with a dialog listing all available walkthroughs in the account
+When selecting a target Flow, the user is presented with a dialog listing all available Flows in the account

 A step can have multiple branches.
 The first branch whose conditions evaluate to true is selected.

 Commonly used conditions when configuring branching rules are explained below.

 If you want to identify a page based on the presence of a particular element (other than the one you have selected) on your web page, you can use this condition.
 The values passed to this condition are CSS selectors like #ID, .class or Jquery.